On the density of strongly minimal algebraic vector fields: Preliminaries

-for the restriction morphism (without explicit mention of the choice of the section $s$).
-To describe the image of this morphism, we will need the following adaptation of the notion of pole along an hypersurface for rational algebraic vector fields.
+for the restriction map (without explicit mention of the choice of the section $s$).
+To describe the image of this map, we use the following notion of pole along an hypersurface for rational algebraic vector fields.